T09Jha/Movie-Recommendation-System/README.md

 - Sklearn

 # Features
--Recommends movies based on user input.
+- Recommends movies based on user input.
--Allows user to enter a movie title to get recommendations.
+- Allows user to enter a movie title to get recommendations.
--Displays a list of recommended movies.
+- Displays a list of recommended movies.
--Provides an option to view detailed information about the recommended movies.
+- Provides an option to view detailed information about the recommended movies.